liana-yang/Interactive-Data-Visualization-for-Revealing-Potential-News-Using-Yelp-Reviews/README.md

     https://www.elastic.co/downloads/past-releases/elasticsearch-2-0-0

-2. Modify /config/elasticsearch.yml file as the one we shared in the "configrationInfo" folder.
+2. Modify ./config/elasticsearch.yml file as the one we shared in the "configrationInfo" folder.

-3. Download yelp review files from the website as below.
+3. Download yelp dataset from the website as below.
 The program needs:"yelp_academic_dataset_business.json" and "yelp_academic_dataset_review.json".

     https://www.yelp.com/dataset_challenge/dataset

 4. Install Python 3.4.3

-5. Put the two yelp json files in "dataPreparation" folder.
+5. Put the two json files in "dataPreparation" folder.
 Run "write_business_and_review_files_for_es_week.py" and "write_review_files_for_es.py".
 We will get three batch of files:

     1) business0.json ~ business6.json